-Figure 31.
-Average number of pp interactions per event measured (μ{meas}) with the polynomial fit model by using a zero counting "AND" (left) and "OR" method (right) versus the true value (μ{true}).
-The results of linear fits are superimposed.
+Figure 49.
+Top: average number of pp interactions per event measured (μ{meas}) with the polynomial fit model by using a zero counting "OR" method versus the true value (μ{true}).
+A linear fit is superimposed.
+Bottom: deviation from the true value.